 Over the years, I have soaked up all the home inspiration like a wet-vac.
-I’d say ‘like a sponge’, but my wet-vac has much better suction and it can hold a whole lot more.
+I’d say ‘like a sponge’, but my wet-vac has much better suction.

 To me, there is something magical about a blank piece of paper, waiting to be covered in ideas, designs, lists, and floorplans.
 As much as we enjoyed our renovation, there were so many things we wanted to change in our house that we just couldn’t.